arpitaagrawal/datasciencecoursera/README.md

 # datasciencecoursera
-A sample repository created as a part of data science tool box.
+A sample repository created as a part of data science tool box course offered by John Hopkins University on Coursera.